-Hewlett Packard Enterprise (HPE) is an American technology company which was formed on November 1, 2015, following the break-up of the IT giant, Hewlett-Packard Company.
-Along with HPE, the other company that emerged from the split was HP Inc. The history of the Hewlett Packard name stretches back to 1935, when the original organization was founded in the garage of William Hewlett and David Packard.
-Initially producing a range of electronic test equipment, HP Co rose to become one of the leading global manufacturers of personal computers, as well as one of the largest suppliers of servers, storage and networking equipment, and a global supplier of consumer and enterprise IT services.
+Hewlett Packard Enterprise (HPE) is an American technology company formed on November 1, 2015, due to the break-up of the IT giant Hewlett-Packard Company.
+Along with HPE, the other company that emerged from the split was HP Inc. The history of the Hewlett Packard name goes all the way back to 1935 when the original organization was founded in the garage of William Hewlett and David Packard.
+Initially producing a range of electronic test equipment, HP rose in the intervening years to become one of the leading manufacturers of personal computers (PCs) worldwide.
+It also turned into a paramount manufacturer of servers, storage devices, and networking equipment, all while delivering a variety of IT services for both consumers and enterprises.

 This text provides general information.
 Statista assumes no